Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 • Clear sky with direct sun — Creates harsh shadows requiring heavy diffusion and precise timing

-• Atmospheric disturbances (dust, pollution, smoke) — Can create unpredictable color casts
+• Atmospheric disturbances — Dust, pollution, or smoke can create unpredictable color casts that require extensive post-processing

 Seasonal Natural Light Strategies